Lee Botts: Open Lands Project

+Indiana Dunes Environmental Learning Center

+Lee Botts late career lasted from 1997-2019.
+Bott's continued to be strategic in gaining to support to guide the community.
+During this time Botts lead foundations that offered educational experiences for children to learn about the environment in which they live.
+Lee Botts co-authored scholarly books and was involved in the Alliance for the Great Lakes as a board member and board president.
+Later on, became an executive producer for a documentary depicting the natural history and restoration in the norwest Indiana dunes.

 In 1997 Botts realized a longstanding idea by leading the founding of the Indiana Dunes Environmental Learning Center, now the Dunes Learning Center.
 Located within the Indiana Dunes National Park at the former Camp Goodfellow, which was a summer camp for children of U.S. Steel employees during the middle of the 20th century, the learning center offers sleepover environmental education programs for grade-school students and teachers.
+Since then, more than 175,000 students have experienced nature-based learning with the center's nonprofit education partner, Indiana Dunes National Park.

+Co-author and Executive Film Producer

 In 2005 Botts co-authored a scholarly book on the landmark Great Lakes Water Quality Agreement.
 She served on Indiana's state Water Pollution Control Board (a division of the Indiana Department of Environmental Management) from 2007 to 2010.

 Botts was a board member emerita of the Alliance for the Great Lakes and board president emeritus of the Dunes Learning Center, served on the board of the Delta Institute and the Save the Dunes Council, and was an advisor to other environmental groups including the Shirley Heinze Land Trust.

 Shifting Sands: On the Path to Sustainability, a 60-minute documentary film that Botts conceived and of which she was executive producer, was released in April 2016.
 The film, which depicts the natural history, the course of industrial development, and subsequent environmental restoration in the northwest Indiana dunes and surrounding region, has been shown on dozens of PBS stations and was nominated for a Midwest Emmy Award.
 Botts collaborated on that film with producer and director Pat Wisniewski, co-director and co-writer of the award-winning 2013 documentary about the great Kankakee marsh, Everglades of the North.

-She died of natural causes on October 5, 2019.